johsteffens/tbman/README.md

 *Note that most modern platforms employ a flat memory model.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic.
 On that model tbman would not work correctly.*

 ### Leak Detection
 Some debugging tools (e.g. [valgrind](http://www.valgrind.org)) can detect memory leaks in a program.
-Forgetting to free memory you allocated using tbman represents a leak.
+Forgetting to free memory, which you allocated using tbman, represents a leak.
 However, since tbman_close() returns all [tbman-pools](#anchor_block-pooling-layer) to the system, such a leak might remain undetected by a debugging tool, because it only analyzes your program's interaction with the system.

 In order to reliably detect all memory leaks in your program, check `tbman_total_granted_space()` before closing tbman: